Donald · Borders

 Cauldcleuch Head — common questions

-- Cauldcleuch Head is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 464m of ascent and takes most walkers 3-5 hours.
+- Cauldcleuch Head carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 12km, 464m of ascent and a 3-5 hour day on the standard route.
 Terrain: The hill is a true Hawick Border whaleback — short cropped grass on the upper slopes and a network of stone-walled fields lower down.

-- Where do I park for Cauldcleuch Head?
+- Where should I park to climb Cauldcleuch Head?

-- Standard parking is at NT534016 near Edinburgh.
+- Standard parking is at NT534016.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Cauldcleuch Head are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.